 Includes comments related to Coverage Guidances (except formal comment periods) and Prioritized List issues

 Written comment prior to a meeting

-Unsolicited written comment (up to 1,000 words) per agenda topic submitted by email to firstname.lastname@example.org by noon Pacific time two business days before the meeting in question (e.g. the Tuesday prior to a Thursday meeting) will be forwarded to the Commission or subcommittee members.
+Unsolicited written comment (up to 1,000 words) per agenda topic submitted by email to email@example.com by noon Pacific time two business days before the meeting in question (e.g. the Tuesday prior to a Thursday meeting) will be forwarded to the Commission or subcommittee members.
+Testimony sent to the Commission's physical office will not be accepted.
 Unsolicited written comment not related to any topic on the agenda will be limited to a total of 1,000 words per meeting date (in addition to any comment provided on one or more agenda items).
 Any attachments must be submitted in PDF (preferred) or Microsoft Word formats.
 Staff and subcommittee members may or may not choose to discuss the comment at the public meeting.
 Comments related to a coverage guidance and associated Prioritized List changes will be evaluated as described above.

 Comments exceeding the 1,000 word limit will be truncated.
 If comments are sent as an email attachment that is not in PDF or Microsoft Word format, staff cannot accept the comment unless it is resubmitted in a correct format prior to the deadline.

 Comments submitted after the deadline (noon two business days prior to the meeting in question) will not be accepted, but submitters may resubmit them prior to a subsequent meeting.